openrs2/openrs2/docs/faq.md

 A mixture of reasons:

 * The early HD era is my favourite.
-In particular, I like the 'clean'-looking tabs in the user interface, and 550 was the last build with those.
+In particular, I like the 'clean'-looking tabs in the game frame, and 550 was the last build with those.
 I also considered 530, but 550 has a better built-in world map viewer (it supports dungeons in addition to the main surface).
 * Availability of the original loader, client, game unpacker and jaggl jars.